What is a Moat in Investing? A Beginner’s Guide to a Company’s Defenses

 • The Castle: A business with no moat is easier to attack.
 A business with a strong moat is much harder to compete away.

-• McDonald's: Brand, scale and real estate all working together — no single wall, but a lot of them.
+• McDonald's: Brand, scale and real estate work together — no single wall, but a lot of them.

 • Reginald's Warning: Moats can weaken over time.
 Always ask whether the moat is getting wider or narrower.